A. http://www.ke5fx.com/gpib/setup.exe will always point to the latest version.

 Rick Griffiths has compiled a handy checklist (100 KB .PDF) of the exact steps needed to configure the Agilent I/O libraries for use with the GPIB Toolkit.
 He also notes that he was able to resolve some inconsistent behavior when using the E4440A PSA spectrum analyzer and an 82357B adapter with PN.EXE by upgrading the Agilent I/O Libraries package to version 16.1.

 A. The S82357 is a very economical GPIB-to-USB adapter that emulates the Agilent 82357B.
-All of the advice above applies to it -- as long as you install the latest Agilent I/O Libraries suite and configure the adapter for "Agilent 488" support, the S82357 offers very good NI488 compatibility in most applications.
+All of the advice above applies to it -- as long as you install the latest Agilent I/O Libraries suite and configure the adapter for "Agilent 488" support, the S82357 offers good NI488 compatibility in most applications.
 As with the Agilent adapter, you may not be able to use device-initiated plotting in the 7470 emulator.
-Host-requested plots work very well, though, as do the other GPIB Toolkit programs.
+Host-requested plots generally work well, though, as do most other GPIB Toolkit programs.

 A. SSM.EXE seems to work pretty well with the original ICS USB-to-GPIB adapters, but I've encountered lockup problems (including driver-level crashes) in PN.EXE, and I haven't been able to get the newer 488-USB2 adapter working reliably at all.
 Make sure you've downloaded the latest drivers from ICS before attempting to use the GPIB Toolkit with one of these adapters.
 Also, ensure that your ICS adapter's GPIB identifier matches the interface_settings line in CONNECT.INI.
 By default, the Toolkit expects NI488.2-compatible adapters to be configured as GPIB0.